2002–03 New Orleans Hornets season

-For the season, the team replaced the city name "Charlotte" with "New Orleans" on their primary logo of a hornet bouncing a basketball, and got new uniforms, adding yellow to their color scheme of teal.
-The uniforms remained in use until 2008.
+For the season, the Hornets slightly changed their primary logo, replacing the city name "Charlotte" with "New Orleans" above their original logo of a hornet bouncing a basketball; the team also changed their uniforms, adding the color yellow to their color scheme of teal.
+The team's new primary logo, and new uniforms would both remain in use until 2008.